bfmatei/apollo-prometheus-exporter/apollo-server-mixin/README.md

 $ go get github.com/google/go-jsonnet/cmd/jsonnetfmt
 ```

-You can then build the Prometheus rules files `alerts.yaml` and `rules.yaml` and a directory `dashboard_out` with the JSON dashboard files for Grafana:
+You can then build the Prometheus rules file `alerts.yaml` and a directory `dashboard_out` with the JSON dashboard files for Grafana:

 ```bash
 $ make build